andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 A concrete example of legislation that promotes sustainability is the Waste Order, which obliges all Danish municipalities to sort waste into nine different categories (Danish EPA 2024).
 As a result, waste sorting is now everyday practice for most people.
 The rationale behind waste sorting is easy to see: Plastic, metal and glass waste should be recycled and turned into new products - so we don't run out of raw materials.
 Food waste becomes energy (biogas) that can replace fossil fuels and the residual product is used as fertilizer.
 Still, there is some resistance to waste sorting, which shows how difficult it can be to convince everyone to do the right thing.

 Denmark has a long tradition of being at the forefront of soft sustainability values such as education, health, decent working conditions and food safety.
-In addition, there are a wide range of regulations from the EU to promote sustainable development ( Erhvervsstyrelsen 2024 b).
+In addition, there are a wide range of regulations from the EU to promote sustainable development (Erhvervsstyrelsen 2024 b).
 For example, all major EU companies must comply with the CSRD (Corporate Sustainability Reporting Directive), which is a set of rules on corporate sustainability reporting.
 The purpose of the legislation is to make it visible how companies live up to their ESG commitments and how they are continuously creating positive change.
 Other examples of regulation at EU level include EcoDesign (Danish Standard 2024), which sets requirements for environmentally friendly design of products, and the Green Claims Directive, which attempts to standardize what can be marketed as green products to help companies and consumers avoid greenwashing .

 The introduction of sustainability regulation at both national and EU level is positive because it provides safe guidelines and creates incentives for all companies to embrace more sustainable practices.
 On the other hand, regulation can feel slow and cumbersome as it is associated with more bureaucracy and takes a long time to comply with.

 And we must not forget that even in the very best scenario, where the regulations work as intended and the EU becomes both sustainable and climate neutral over a number of years, we are "only" 448 million Europeans and thus make up only a small part of the world's total population of eight billion people.
 We can hope that we can inspire the rest of the world - or learn from the rest of the world, should they overtake us in sustainability efforts.

 ### Working conditions, including work-life balance
 Sustainability is not just about the environment and society, it also has many lesser known facets.
 Individual factors can also have an impact on the sustainability agenda, such as making people (individuals) feel good about their work.
 "Human resources" is a capitalist approach to business, where people are considered a resource on par with energy, materials and finances.
-In an unsustainable company where there is no focus on circular processes , human resources can be overexploited, with sad consequences for individuals.
+In an unsustainable company where there is no focus on circular processes, human resources can be overexploited, with sad consequences for individuals.
 Low wages and/or poor working conditions with negative consequences for the individuals who work for the company.

 In the spirit of sustainability, it is therefore essential that companies also focus on the well-being of their employees, both on a day-to-day basis, but also in the long run.
 A sustainable labor market is characterized by parameters such as: